Medical Policy: 06.01.20

 and medical literature becomes available.

-Computed Tomographic Angiography of the Coronary Arteries (CCTA) involves the use of multi-slice CT and intravenously administered contrast material to obtain detailed images of the blood vessels of the heart.
+Contrast enhanced computed tomographic angiography of the coronary arteries (CCTA) is a non-invasive imaging test that requires the use of intravenously administered contrast material and high resolution, high speed computed tomography (CT) machinery to obtain detailed volumetric images of the blood vessels of the heart.
 It has been used as an alternative to conventional invasive coronary angiography for evaluating coronary artery disease (CAD) and coronary artery anomalies.

 Studies in the peer reviewed scientific literature support the use of 64 slice system for CCTA.
 Studies have demonstrated that 64 slice CCTA performs with high accuracy for the diagnosis of CAD and can reduce referrals for invasive coronary angiography.